jbulger82/LLAMA_Hub/README.md

 ## Credits & Contact

-LlamaHub was created and is maintained by **Jeff Bulger** as a local-first AI command center built on top of `llama.cpp`.
+LlamaHub was created and is maintained by **Jeff Bulger** as a local-first cloud hybrid AI command center built on top of `llama.cpp`.

 * **Author:** Jeff Bulger
 * **Contact (questions / collabs / ideas):** `admin@jeffbulger.dev`